Getaway in Michigan's Upper Peninsula

 Your westward journey along the Lake Superior Circle Tour leads to Grand Marais and its smattering of shops, casual restaurants and places to stay.
 The West Bay Diner serves fish and chips, and burgers made with beef or buffalo.

 Journey out to Pictured Rocks National Lakeshore, named for mineral stains on the rocks.
-(For a guided tour, contact Paddling Michigan.)
+Rent gear from local outfitters.

-The journey stimulates an appetite for dinner; we suggest the beer-battered Lake Superior whitefish and microbrews at the Dunes Saloon.
+The excursion stimulates an appetite for dinner; we suggest the beer-battered Lake Superior whitefish and microbrews at the Lake Superior Brewing Company.

-Should you stay an extra night, check into one of the three guest rooms with private baths at the Agate Cross Bed and Breakfast (from $130).
+Check into one of the three guest rooms with private baths at the Agate Cross Bed and Breakfast; Up North decor suits its setting perfectly.

 Add a day